scenerystack/community/docs/learn/overview.md

 The primary model modules are:

 - **Axon**: Patterns for observing both events and changing data.
-SceneryStack APIs pervasively use the [Property] type, which stores data in a observable way.
+SceneryStack APIs pervasively use the [Property] type, which stores data in an observable way.
 - **Phet Core**: Core utility functions and types (supporting common software patterns).
 - **Dot**: Mathematics types (e.g. vectors, matrices, transformations) for use in models and views.
 - **Kite**: Creating and manipulating 2D geometric [Shape] objects.

 ### Views

-SceneryStack primary uses the **Scenery** module for rendering and user input.
+SceneryStack primarily uses the **Scenery** module for rendering and user input.
 Scenery has a scene graph structure (similar to the DOM) built on Scenery [Node].
 Scenery [Display]s take a root [Node] and render it to the screen.

 While it is common to use one Scenery [Display] to cover all or most of the screen (for a Scenery Application, or like